Electron surface scattering kernel for a plasma facing a semiconductor: Introduction

-The kernel of this integral--the surface scattering kernel~\cite{Cercignani95}--is a complicated object, because it arises from the microscopic processes at or within the bounding medium responsible for particle reflection and/or emission.
-Mathematical constraints enforced by the processes, such as positivity, normalization, and--in thermal equilibrium--reciprocity~\cite{Kuscer71}, can be straightforwardly formulated, but setting up an expression for the kernel, from which quantitative data can be deduced, requires to solve the kinetic problem also partly within the bounding medium.
+The kernel of such an integral--the surface scattering kernel~\cite{Cercignani95}--is a complicated object, because it arises from the microscopic processes at or within the bounding medium responsible for particle reflection and/or emission.
+Mathematical constraints enforced by the processes, such as positivity, normalization, and--in thermal equilibrium--reciprocity~\cite{Kuscer71}, can be straightforwardly formulated, but setting up for each species an expression for the kernel, from which quantitative data can be deduced, requires to solve the kinetic problem also partly within the bounding medium.
 To avoid this task, phenomenological kernels~\cite{CL71}, containing a set of adjustable parameters, are widely used.
 For instance, a two-term scattering kernel, describing specular and diffuse reflection, has been employed in neutron transport~\cite{Williams71}, gas kinetics~\cite{Kogan69}, as well as plasma physics~\cite{Alpert65}.
 The electron boundary condition most popular in the modeling of technological low-temperature plasmas~\cite{BGL10,LSW02,AGF97} even considers only specular reflection.
 It contains the electron reflection probability as an adjustable parameter.

 Recently, however, an effort started to determine for plasma-exposed surfaces the electron reflection probability and the closely related secondary electron emission yield experimentally~\cite{SDB22,DBS16,DAK15}.
-The material dependence of the two parameters moves also more and more in the focus of a quantitative plasma modeling~\cite{DDM19}.
-It is thus appropriate to set up boundary conditions containing the wall's microphysics more faithfully than the parameterized boundary conditions used so far.
+The material dependence of the two parameters moves also more and more in the focus of a quantitative plasma modeling~\cite{BS24,CSG23,PHD23,HDS22,DDM19,HDK17,TLC04}.
+It is thus appropriate to set up for electrons boundary conditions containing the wall's microphysics more faithfully than the parameterized boundary conditions used so far.
+An example where this matters is the work of Horv\'{a}th and coworkers~\cite{HDS22,HDK17}.
+By particle-in-cell/Monte Carlo collisions simulations, they identified regimes in capacitively coupled radio frequency discharges where the ionization dynamics is strongly affected by the angle and energy dependence of the electron-induced secondary electron emission coefficient.
+Knowing this quantity and including it realistically into simulations is thus critical for a deeper understanding of this type of discharge, which is used in many technological plasma applications.

 The purpose of this work is to construct a physical boundary condition for the electron Boltzmann equation of a plasma in contact with a solid.
 To illustrate the approach, we consider a planar semiconducting plasma-solid interface, as it occurs in semiconductor-based microdischarges~\cite{MFS18,EPC13,DOL10}.
 Instead of resolving the electron kinetics inside the solid by a separate Boltzmann equation, we employ the invariant embedding principle~\cite{Dashen64,GP07,ARK20} to set up an integral equation for the backscattering function which is closely related to the surface scattering kernel.
 We employed this approach before to calculate, at low energies, the electron sticking coefficient for dielectrics~\cite{BF15} and the secondary electron emission yield~\cite{BF22} for metals.
 Using the backscattering function derived by one of the authors in a previous work~\cite{BF15}, Cagas and coworkers~\cite{CHS20} also set up a boundary condition for the electron Boltzmann equation in the manner we propose in this work.
 Their implementation did however not include the internal scattering cascades.
 Moreover, they mainly discussed numerical issues of the boundary condition, whereas we concentrate on its physics.